RustForWeb/floating-ui/README.md

 Rust port of [Floating UI](https://floating-ui.com).

-[Floating UI](https://floating-ui.com) is a small library that helps you create "floating" elements such as tooltips, popovers, dropdowns, and more.
+[Floating UI](https://floating-ui.com) is a library that helps you create "floating" elements such as tooltips, popovers, dropdowns, and more.

 ## Frameworks